At CAIENF initialization, the the following error messages are received:

 ENF: DB02406I PXX END - invalid table name

-CA Workload Automation is being used as the scheduling package and no ENF Database (CA Datacom MUF) is necessary.
+Workload Automation is being used as the scheduling package and no ENF Database (Datacom MUF) is necessary.

 As a bit of background.
 Prior to Common Services r12.0, the ENF database was required regardless of the need for event recording.
 This was due to the fact that the DCM definitions were stored in the database itself.
 However, beginning with Common Services r12.0, this requirement was eliminated.